 To facilitate the team collaboration required, it's important to use the right tools for internal communications.
 Mobile solutions allow workers to communicate in real-time, connecting everyone from frontline employees to corporate offices.

 With razor thin margins in a fast-paced industry, logistics companies must adapt to this new, globalized order.
 This means team collaboration instead of competition, and open networks instead of closed markets.
-Studies show that good communication flows are crucial to today’s thriving logistics companies and keep them ahead of the pack.
+Studies show that good communication flows are crucial to operating a thriving logistics company and stay ahead of the pack.